Variable Calder\'on-Hardy spaces on the Heisenberg group: Introduction

 {\bf Theorem \ref{second thm}} \textit{If $p(\cdot)$ is an exponent function on $\mathbb{H}^n$ such that $p_{+} \leq Q (2 + Q/q)^{-1}$, then $\mathcal{H}^{p(\cdot)}_{q, \, 2}(\mathbb{H}^{n}) = \{ 0 \}.$}

 \

-In Section 2 we state the basics of the Heisenberg group and variable Lebesgue spaces joint with some auxiliary lemmas and propositions to get the main results.
+In Section 2 we state the basics of the Heisenberg group and variable Lebesgue spaces together with some auxiliary lemmas and propositions related to variable Calder\'on-Hardy and variable Hardy spaces on the Heisenberg group.
 We also recall the definition and atomic decomposition of variable Hardy spaces on $\mathbb{H}^n$ given in \cite{Fang}.
 Finally, in Section 3 we prove our main results.

 \